GPU + CPU Adaptive Sorting

 Analytics Engines

 ORDER BY operations on user activity follow Zipfian distributions.
-Sample sort handles skew efficiently.
+MASH sorts only the bits that actually carry information.

 Log Processing